Correlations in the continuous multispecies TASEP on a ring: Preliminaries

 \subsection{Multispecies TASEP}

-A multispecies TASEP is a continuous-time Markov process which can be defined on a ring with $L$ sites.
-For a tuple $m=(m_1, \ldots, m_n$), a multispecies TASEP of type $m$ has $m_1+\cdots+m_n$ sites occupied with particles.
-Each particle is assigned a label from the set $[n]$ and there are exactly $m_k$ particles with the label $k$.
+A multispecies TASEP is a continuous-time Markov process that can be defined on a ring with $L$ sites.
+For an integer tuple $\textbf{m}=(m_1, \ldots, m_n)$, a multispecies TASEP of type $\textbf{m}$ has $m_1+\cdots+m_n$ sites on the ring occupied with particles.
+Each particle is assigned a label from the set $[n]$, and there are exactly $m_{\ell}$ particles with the label $\ell$.
 The unoccupied sites are treated as particles with the highest label $n+1$.
 The dynamics of the process are as follows: Each particle carries an exponential clock that rings with rate $1$.
-The particle then tries to jump to the site on its left whenever the clock rings.
+When the clock rings, the particle tries to jump to the next site in the clockwise direction.
 Let this particle be labelled $i$.
-The jump is successful only if the site on the left has a label greater than $i$.
+The jump is successful only if the following site has a label greater than $i$ or is unoccupied (label $n+1$).
 In that case, the two particles exchange positions.
-The states of the multispecies TASEP are words of length $L$ with the letter $k$ occurring $m_k$ times for all $k \in [n]$ and $n+1$ occurring $L-\sum_{i}m_i$ times.
+The states of the multispecies TASEP are words of length $L$ with the letter $\ell$ occurring $m_{\ell}$ times for all $\ell \in [n]$, and $n+1$ occurring $L-\sum_{\ell}m_{\ell}$ times.

-Now we define the \textit{multiline process} which can be projected to the multispecies TASEP through lumping.
-A multiline process is a Markov process defined on a graph which is a collection of disjoint cycle graphs of the same length.
-We refer to each path graph as a row and the rows are numbered from top to bottom.
-Each row has the same number of sites and each site may or may not be occupied by a particle.
-For an $n$-tuple $m=(m_1,\ldots, m_n)$ with $m_k \geq 0$ and $L\geq m_1+\cdots+m_n$, a \textit{multiline queue} of type $m$ is a collection of $n$ rows, each having $L$ sites, stacked on top of each other.
-In the $i^{th}$ row from the top, $S_i=m_1+\cdots+ m_i$ of the sites are occupied.
+Now we define the \textit{multiline process}, which can be projected onto the multispecies TASEP through a process called \textit{lumping}.
+A multiline process is a Markov process defined on a graph that consists of a collection of disjoint cycle graphs, all of the same length.
+Each graph is represented as a \textit{row}, numbered from top to bottom.
+Each row contains the same number of sites, which may or may not be occupied by a particle.
+For an $n$-tuple $\textbf{m}=(m_1,\ldots, m_n)$ with $m_{\ell} \geq 0$ and $L\geq m_1+\cdots+m_n$, a \textit{multiline queue} of type $\textbf{m}$ is formed by stacking $n$ rows on top of each other, each with $L$ sites.
+In the $i^{th}$ row from the top, $C_i:=m_1+\cdots+ m_i$ of the sites are occupied.
 See Figure~\ref{fig:MLQ} for an example of a multiline queue.

-The dynamics of the multiline process are described in detail in~\cite{ferrarimartin} via transitions on the multiline queues of a fixed type.
-The stationary distribution of the process is stated in the following theorem.